refractionPOINT/lce_doc/docs/integrity.md

 [TOC]

 ## Overview
-Integrity helps you manage all aspects of File and Registry integrity monitoring.
+The integrity service helps you manage all aspects of File and Registry integrity monitoring.

 ### Rules
 Rules define which file path patterns and registry patterns should be monitored for changes for specific sets of hosts.